“I hate my job!”

 Spend all your free time building up your skillset.
 Get a web presence and work at becoming renowned for your expertise.
 You’ll be able to leverage this later, when you really need to attract clients or employers.

 If you don’t yet consider yourself an expert at anything, figure out what you want to be good at and then dive right in.
 Embrace the suck.
 Keep showing up every day and experiment like crazy.
 Take what works and throw out the rest.
-You’ll get there eventually.

 And remember: expertise is relative.
 You don’t have to become the best in the world overnight.
 You just need to know enough to help others who know less than you.

 Learn as much as you can about them.
 Learn what problems they have and figure out how you can be the solution.
 No worries if they’re not hiring.
 Prove your worth and they’ll make room for you.
 Smart companies hire great people, because they know that people are their most valuable asset.

 I know some folks want to be covert about looking for a new job, worried that they might piss off their current employer.
 I guess you have to suss that out for yourself, if you really need the money and can’t risk losing the steady income just yet.

-I found myself stuck in a pretty shit job in Ireland seven years ago.
+I found myself stuck in a crappy job in Ireland years ago.
 I wasn’t much of a go-getter and I didn’t have much in the way of marketable skills.
 So what did I do?
 I quit my job and found another.
 The new gig wasn’t any better.
 In fact, the pay was less and the boredom was more.